coolAlias/StructureGenerationAPI/README.md

 Possible Future Features:

 - Compatibility with custom blocks
-- Ability to set default x/y/z offsets for your structure
+- Ability to set default x/y/z offsets for your structure in the StructureArrays file
-- Tile Entity Data???
-If you can get me the NBT data, I can rotate it.

 Known Bugs: